Steyer takes shot at Buttigieg on climate change: 'Why aren't you stronger?'

 Steyer has repeatedly touted that climate change is “my number one priority” and highlights that “I don’t think there’s anyone else running for president who will say that.”

-Asked by Fox News if he was satisfied with Buttigieg’s answer on the debate stage last week, Steyer said “No. I don’t think so.
+Asked by Fox News if he was satisfied with Buttigieg’s answer on the debate stage last week, Steyer said: “No. I don’t think so.
 I don’t think he responded to it directly at all.
 I think that’s a fact.”